kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 The chart above also shows the biggest drivers of 20% revenue growth (+$48bn) in 2019 vs. 2018.
 The biggest driver of revenue increase in dollar amount were online stores that added §18bn of revenue.
 Online stores were followed by third party services (+$11bn) and AWS (+$9bn).

-So traditional Amazon **direct online sales** are **still a significant revenue contributor** growing by 15% in 2019.
+So traditional Amazon's **direct online sales** are **still a significant revenue contributor** growing by 15% in 2019.
 But the rest of the revenue (except physical stores) is **growing far more aggressively** (26% to 39% growth).
 If you also consider the higher profitability of this services-based revenue, it is good news for the future of Amazon's profitability.

 Overall, **total revenue growth is slowing down**.
 But looking closer, we see that this is **because of the slow down in less profitable parts** (online stores & physical stores).
 The growth of revenue streams with higher profitability is still impressive.